Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Experiments

 In Figure~\ref{fig:itemnum}, we plot the number of unique movies that ever appear in a user's first 15 ratings, last 15 ratings, and all ratings, by year, in the \dataset dataset.
-The number of movies in each category is an indication of the "receptive field" in the recommendation.
-The significant differences in size between the pools of movies for the first 15 ratings and the last 15 ratings are consistent with the previous observation of receptive field inflation.
+The number of movies in each category is an indication of the "receptive field" in the recommendation.\footnote{Note that, the numbers reported in Figure~\ref{fig:itemnum} are different from that in Table~\ref{tab:moviefield}, because the latter was derived from a selected group of users (\ie those with at least 90 ratings).} The significant differences in size between the pools of movies for the first 15 ratings and the last 15 ratings are consistent with the previous observation of receptive field inflation.
 It also corroborates the MovieLens platform operator's description of the "Item-based Preference Elicitation" stage ($R_1$): The recommender for new MovieLens users, which uses movie group selection at $R_0$ to determine which movies to recommend, only recommends from a \textit{restricted pool} of movies.

 Before we further analyze the impact of stage $R_1$ on recommendation system evaluation, it is necessary to revisit the problem of interaction context misalignment that existed in the previous ablation experiments.
-In Figure~\ref{fig:userRating}, we highlight the first and the last 15 movies (in different colors) rated by four example users.
+In Figure~\ref{fig:userRating}, we highlight the first and the last 15 movies (in different colors and patterns) rated by four example users.
 Note that, all the first 15 movies are rated in stage $R_1$, and the last 15 movies could be the results of the different number of runs of the selected recommendation algorithms.
 Each run of the algorithm will update what users see in the web page, and these will become candidate movies for user interaction and constitute the interaction context.
-Therefore, the interaction context of the test instance of each user is not aligned.
+Therefore, the interaction context of the test instance of each user is \textbf{different}.
 In fact, when a user has enough interactions with the platform, the user is able to explore more recommended candidate movies which are more personalized along his/her preference, as illustrated in the big tree on the left hand side of Figure~\ref{fig:process}, from a common root to more personalized preferences.